Ziforge/gaulosen-study/BEHAVIORAL_FINDINGS_REPORT.md

 ⚠️ **Temporal Patterns:**
 - Based on verified species, but individual detections not verified
 - Nocturnal Mallard (59%) - real or artifacts?
-- Great Snipe lek (189 detections) - all valid or inflated by noise?
+- Great Snipe migration stopover (189 detections) - all valid or inflated by noise?

 ### 9.3 Sampling Bias & Limitations